 • Two full bath towel sets per guest, plus extras

 Choose machine-washable items exclusively.
 Comfort pieces requiring dry cleaning or special care won't survive the rental environment.
-Performance fabrics with stain resistance extend lifespan substantially.
+Performance fabrics with stain resistance substantially extend lifespan.

 Internal